The Real Housewives of Lagos: Production

 The reality television series was produced by Livespot 360, and distributed by NBCUniversal Formats, a division of Universal Studio Group.
-On 13 January 2022, Showmax Stories shared an hint about the series, and introduced its cast.
+On 13 January 2022, Showmax Stories shared a hint about the series, and introduced its cast.
 On 16 March 2022, the official trailer was released on Showmax YouTube channel.
+On 29 August 2023, Showmax confirmed Faith Morey and Tania Omotayo to join the main cast in the second season of The Real Housewives of Lagos.
+On 7 September 2023, Showmax unveiled the official trailer of the second season of the series.
+On 23 September 2023, a private screening party was held in Lagos ahead of the release of the second season of the series.
+In December 2024, the cast of the third season was announced, with the series now airing on Africa Magic and with episodes airing next day on Showmax.